MagUlitka/Narrative-Tool-for-Yarn-Spinner/README.md

 - loads .yarn file and generates a tree from script
 - always has variable containing player's name
 - generates a list of declared variables as a separate text file
+- checks for differences between file versions

 # Logs

 - **14.08.2024** - initialised the project
+- **19.08.2024** - Built the page & added basic functionalities (nodes dragging, duplicating, deleting) using SvelteFlow and Svelte FLowbite examples; provided the skeleton of *StoryNode*.
+As a next step, enable node editing and refine structure.